 name is etched in His cross, God responded

 faith.
-Now we possess something from God and the mystery of this faith is
+Now we possess something from God, and the mystery of this faith is

 conscience to ensure there is no conflict.
 Unbelievers

-dump everything they don’t understand into the word "faith" and blindly believe in God.
+dump everything they don’t understand into the word "faith" and blindly

 However, there is a vast difference between this and the faith of God.
 True